Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsubsection{Refinement}

-Before the refinement stage, we perform subdivision and decimation on the mesh to unify the number of faces (0.1M for single objects, 0.5M for real-world scenes).
-We attach 6 Gaussians to each face and compute their covariances and colors using the adaptive Gaussian construction and appearance model, with minimal impact on model performance.
-The refinement process consists of 5-10k iterations and requires 10-20 minutes.
+Prior to refinement, we apply subdivision and decimation to standardize the mesh resolution: 0.1 million faces for single objects and 0.5 million for real-world scenes.
+We attach 6 Gaussians per face and initialize their covariances and colors using our adaptive construction strategy and neural appearance model.
+The refinement stage runs for 5{,}000--10{,}000 iterations and completes within 10--20 minutes.